vigneshsweekaran/vigneshsweekaran.github.io/content/jenkins/tutorials/common/03-global-tool-configurations.md

 # Global Tool Configurations

-In linux servers, we can install only one version of the tool at a time eg: we can install only maven 3.6 and we cannot have both maven 3.6 and 3.7 in same server.
+In linux servers, we can install only one version of the tool at a time eg: we can install only maven 3.6 version and we cannot have both maven 3.6 and 3.7 version in same server.

 By configuring **Global Tool configuration**, we can have multiple version of maven, nodejs, gradle, java and ant